sg893052/sonic-buildimage/EVPN/LVTEP/evpn_vxlan_pip_hld.md

 Type-2 routes tests:

-1. Configure advertise-pip under EVPN VRF instance and check MACs learnt on non-mclag interfaces are advertised with PIP and macs learnt on mclag interfaces are advertised with VIP next-hop.
+1. Configure advertise-pip under EVPN VRF instance and check MACs learnt on non-mclag interfaces are advertised with PIP and MAC addresses learnt on mclag interfaces are advertised with VIP next-hop.
-2. Check mclag peer's orphan macs are not advertised locally in BGP.
+2. Check mclag peer's orphan MAC addresses are not advertised locally in BGP.
-3. Check mclag peer's orphan macs are not present in BGP evpn table and routes are discarded due to `peer-ip` config.
+3. Check mclag peer's orphan MAC addresses are not present in BGP evpn table and routes are discarded due to `peer-ip` config.
 4. Remove advertise-pip under EVPN VRF instance and check all of the MACs are advertised with VIP.

 ## 9.2 Negative Test Cases